Constructs

 to using --unwindset id:bound where id is the loop ID and bound is N.

-This inlining however, allows us to specify the paramter in a more stable manner
+This inlining, however, allows us to specify the parameter in a more stable

-as the id won’t shift as the code changes.
-It also frees us from needing to
+manner as the id won’t shift as the code changes.
+It also frees us from

-#pragma unroll [N] sets the next loop to be unwinded N times.
+#pragma unroll [N] sets the next loop to be unwound N times.
 In the

 following example, the loop will be unwound 80 times max.